niTZ96/name/README.md

 15. [Typography](#typography)

 ## Alert
-Alerts are those small pop up messages that come up on the screen that gives a brief about the action performed by the user.
+The Alert component is used to displays a short, important message in a way that attracts the user's attention without interrupting the user's task.
-You can find the documentation [here](https://azure-ui.netlify.app/components/alert/alert.html) Azure UI has covered all the types of alerts:
+You can find the documentation [here](https://robyn-ui.netlify.app/components/alert/alert.html) Robyn UI has covered these types of alerts:
-- Information Alert
 - Success Alert
 - Danger Alert
+- Information Alert
 - Warning Alert

 ## Avatar